37 Best Things To Do In Florence, Italy

 Galileo Museum

-This museum is located in what was the former Institute and Museum of the History of Science, changing its name in 2010.
-You will find it in Piazza dei Giudici, close to the Uffizi Gallery.
+This museum is located in what was the former Institute and Museum of the History of Science.
+It changed its name in 2010 and is now in Piazza dei Giudici, close to the Uffizi Gallery.

-The museum is dedicated to astronomer and scientist Galileo Galilei, and it owns the world’s great collection of scientific instruments from the Medici Collections, and all of Galileo’s unique artifacts – including the telescope that discovered the moons of Jupiter.
+The museum is dedicated to astronomer and scientist Galileo Galilei.
+It owns the world’s greatest collection of scientific instruments from the Medici Collections and all of Galileo’s unique artifacts, including the telescope that discovered the moons of Jupiter.

-If you are interested more in science and geography than the arts, this museum is for you and visiting will be one of the most fun things to do in Florence for you.
+If you are interested more in science and geography than the arts, this museum is for you, and visiting will be one of the most fun things to do in Florence, Italy for you.

 Piazza della Signoria